Nandhika74/NeuroPulse/README.md

-# EquiTrace: Multi-Stage Alzheimer’s Triage & Referral Prioritization Dashboard
+# NeuroPulse: Multi-Stage Alzheimer’s Triage & Referral Prioritization Dashboard

 > **Research Prototype** — *Not for clinical diagnosis or medical decision-making.
 EquiTrace is designed to assist health systems and memory clinics in prioritizing specialist diagnostic review queues using demographic norming, longitudinal velocities, and multi-modal biomarker gatekeeping.*